LitPage CMS API Access Is Live

 An agent can now:

-2. create the draft in LitPage through the content API
+2. send the draft to LitPage through the content API

-If you already use LitPage to manage site content, you can now create a workspace key, point your tool at the v2 endpoint, and publish directly from the systems where your team already works.
+Create a workspace key, point your tool at the v2 endpoint, and publish directly to your site.